jfioasd/minigolf/README.md

 # minigolf
-A minimalist stack-based esolang.
+A minimalist stack-based esolang inspired by Nibbles and Vyxal's corpus.
 It currently has 8 instructions:
 | Command | Overload | Description |
 | :-----: | :------: | :---------: |
 | `,`     | (int)    | for loop `[1..n]` |